802 - Income

 4. Unscheduled draws on credit enhancements relating to the bonds reflecting financial difficulties

-5. Substitution of credit or liquidity providers or their failure to perform
+5. Substitution of credit or liquidity providers, or their failure to perform

 6. Adverse tax opinions, the issuance by the IRS of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB), or other material notices or determinations with respect to the tax exempt status of the bonds or material events affecting the tax exempt status of the bonds

-7. Modifications to rights of holders of the bonds, if material
+7. Modifications to rights of Holders of the Bonds, if material

 8. Bond calls (excluding sinking fund mandatory redemptions), if material and tender offers